-Ian joins us with an extensive background in business, humanities, and academia.
+Ian joins 3rd Space with an extensive background in business, humanities, and academia.
 He is co-founder and director of Forridel Consulting, a regional representative of the World Bank’s Global Partnership for Education, the Chairmen of the Kokoda Track Foundation and the Vice President of the Australia-PNG Business Council.
 At the University of Queensland, he is an Adjunct Professor in History and chairs the ChangeMakers program for alumni engagement.
-He is a Visiting Fellow at the Lowy Institute of International Affairs and an Honorary Fellow at Deakin University.
-Ian is also a Director of the Australia-Indonesia Centre at Monash University.
+He is a Visiting Fellow at the Lowy Institute of International Affairs,Honorary Fellow at Deakin University and Director of the Australia-Indonesia Centre at Monash University.
 Ian’s 25-year government career included service as Head of the Prime Minister’s International Division, Ambassador to Germany and Switzerland, and High Commissioner to Papua New Guinea.
-He was also Head of the Consular Division at the Australian Department of Foreign Affairs and Trade.
-He was awarded membership of the Order of Australia for his leadership of Australia’s response to the 2002 Bali bombings.
-In 2013, Ian joined the private sector, taking on different leadership roles in the internal resource sector.
-In March 2020 he retired from the position of Chief People and Sustainability Officer at Newcrest Mining Limited and now joins the 3rd Space Board as a Director.
+He was also Head of the Consular Division at the Australian Department of Foreign Affairs and Trade and was awarded membership of the Order of Australia for his leadership of Australia’s response to the 2002 Bali bombings.
+Ian worked in leadership roles in the resource sector from 2013-2020.

 Andrew has more than 35 years’ experience in the commercial property industry and currently is the CEO of Retailspace Property, based in Fortitude Valley.
 He has a proven record of successfully delivering major property projects within the retail, commercial and health sectors.
 Prior to establishing Retailspace, Andrew held senior roles with large property groups, including AMP, QIC, Lend Lease, Mirvac and The Stockwell Group.
 His formal qualifications include a valuation degree and a CSMA qualification through the Property Council of Australia.
 Andrew gained the GAICD accreditation in 2017.

-Stephen Simpson has over 15 years’ experience working in the not-for-profit sector across Australia.
-Stephen is the Executive Officer with Council to Homeless Persons Queensland; a peak homeless body that represents the diversity of Specialist Homeless Service providers.
+Stephen Simpson has over 15 years experience working in the not-for-profit sector across Australia.
+Stephen is the Chief Executive Officer of Homelessness Queensland; a peak homeless body that represents the diversity of Specialist Homelessness Service providers.
 Stephen has always advocated for positive social change and to improve the experience for people experiencing disadvantage.
 As one of the founding fathers of Kornar Winmil Yunti, (men working together) Aboriginal Corporation in South Australia, Stephen took up a position as the Executive Director of Programs and Service delivery.

-Coming into QLD Stephen led the team at Headspace Rockhampton and then was offered a role as Program Manager Domestic and Family Violence at Relationships Australia Queensland.
-Stephen’s representation has also included, Vice Chair of the Coalition of Men supporting Non-Violence, Advisor with the Department of Community and Social Inclusions Homeless Strategy, State representative to the National Indigenous Suicide Prevention strategy, Mentor with Flinders University Centre for Development Studies Gender Consortium, South Australia representative for the National Perpetrator Intervention Outcome standards for Australia and Chair of the Aboriginal interagency Family and Domestic Violence Reference Group South Australia.
+Coming into QLD, Stephen led the team at Headspace Rockhampton and was Program Manager Domestic and Family Violence at Relationships Australia Queensland.
+Stephen’s representation has also included; Vice Chair of the Coalition of Men supporting Non-Violence, Advisor with the Department of Community and Social Inclusions Homeless Strategy, State representative to the National Indigenous Suicide Prevention Strategy, Mentor with Flinders University Centre for Development Studies Gender Consortium, South Australian representative for the National Perpetrator Intervention Outcome Standards for Australia and Chair of the Aboriginal Interagency Family and Domestic Violence Reference Group South Australia.
 Stephen also served for 6 years in the Australian Defence Force Reserves as a medic and was part of the military contingent at the 2000 Sydney Olympics.